The following guidelines are designed to help you prepare a successful Virtual WSTS 2020 presentation.

 - Please submit your slides in a 16:9 format.
 Please do not use a 4:3 format.

-- Submit your final presentation no later than February 25, 2019.
-A near-final draft will enable the co-chairs to better assess the overall session.
+- Submit your final presentation no later than the Friday prior to your scheduled Virtual Workshop.
+A near-final draft will enable the chair to better assess the overall session.
 It is possible that there is duplication of material between speakers and this is a situation that can be flagged and addressed.

-Thank you for complying with these guidelines to help WSTS retain its reputation as the premier timing and synchronization even
+Thank you for complying with these guidelines to help WSTS retain its reputation as the premier timing and synchronization event.